 Frozen peas are just as good as fresh peas, if not better.

-Frozen green peas, just like other frozen vegetables, are frozen at the peak of their freshness.
-This means that they are at the peak of their nutrition levels.
+Frozen green peas, like any frozen vegetable, are flash-frozen at their peak freshness before they get delivered to your local grocery store.
+This means that they are at the peak ripeness and nutrition levels.

-When it comes to peas, I prefer using frozen one over fresh ones because I tend to be lazy!
+When it comes to peas, I prefer using frozen ones over fresh ones because I tend to be lazy!
 I hate the process of removing the peas from the pods!!

 Top view of a white plate on the left corner of the image filled with green peas.
 A serving spoon filled with green peas is also on the plate.
 On the top right of the image, there are 3 lemon/lime rounds